Alayne Ronnenberg, ScD

 polycystic ovarian syndrome.

 Both hCG and hMG are naturally occurring hormones that work by inducing maturation of the ovarian follicle and release of a mature egg. hCG works like LH, and hMG has activities of both LH and FSH.
-Both drugs are provided as intramuscular injections, although more purified forms of hMG may be injected under the skin. hCG is usually provided as a single injection during a fertility treatment cycle. hMG, on the other hand, may be given for 10 days or more.
+Both drugs are provided as intramuscular injections, although more purified forms of hMG may be injected under the skin. hCG is usually provided as a single injection during a fertility treatment cycle. hMG may be given for 10 days or more.
 Blood levels of estrogen and other reproductive hormones may be monitored throughout treatment, and dosages of the drugs may be adjusted accordingly.
 FSH may also be provided directly as an injection usually for five days.
 Women whose infertility is related to polycystic ovarian syndrome (PCOS) may be treated with FSH for longer periods of time.